LordeSid-04/fintech-solution/testbench/SETUP_AND_RUN.md

 # CodexGo Setup and Run Guide

-This guide is intended for graders to reproduce the application in a clean environment.
+This guide is intended to reproduce the application in a clean environment.

 ## 1) Prerequisites